Mithun-Nag/Amber_Apo_Protein_Run/README.md

 this notebook is provided as a **template and reproducible workflow** for setting up and running your own simulations.
 EOF

+## 📝Pre-processing tips (not included in this workflow)

+Please model any **missing loops** or unresolved regions in your structure before running the workflow.
+We recommend preprocessing your structure (e.g., repairing missing residues, protonation states) and then uploading it to the **H++ server** to obtain a properly protonated `.pqr` file.

+Use this `.pqr` file as input to generate your solvated and neutralized system in LEaP.

 ## 🏃 Minimization, Equilibration & Production